The Revolving Door.

 Our prisons have become warehouses, revenue-generating machines processing the

 lost souls of addicts on a conveyor belt destined towards a revolving door.
 For those of you whose images of prison are shaped by the archetypal lovable rogue Norman Stanley Fletcher, you wouldn’t recognise the 21st century prison service.
 Between April 2018 and March 2019, the prison population was just shy of 80,000, and of that number 53,193 were in treatment – and that’s excluding those who claim not to be using.
+Today we are broaching the 100,000 mark

 This is my backyard, I live here and I can testify it’s an epidemic, and what are our leaders doing about it?
 What’s their solution?
 Build more jails!
 Robert Buckland, the recently demoted justice secretary, announced that £4bn would be ploughed into the criminal justice system with the go-ahead for 18,000 new prison spaces.
 I’m sure that each and every one of you has your own opinion on such a contentious subject